What are signs of an unhealthy lawn?

 Remember: The timeline for your project will vary depending on many factors.
 Always ask your pro to provide an estimate.

-What type of maintenance is required for lawn spraying services?
+What type of maintenance is needed after your lawn is sprayed?

 Your lawn typically needs a specific watering and mowing schedule after treatment.
 You’ll usually need to wait at least twenty-four hours before watering to let the products absorb properly.
 It’s also best to hold off on mowing for a day or two so you don’t disturb the application.